RosanaFSS/Cybersecurity-Journey-TryHackMe/Medium 🔗 - Windows PrivEsc.md

 <p><em>Answer the question below</em></p>

 <p>2.1.
 Generate a reverse shell executable and transfer it to the Windows VM.
-Check that it works!.<br>
+Check that it works!<br>
 <code>No answer needed</code></p>

 ```bash